keepmycoat/keepmycoat.github.io/now.md

 need to get my creative juices flowing again.

-I'm trying my best to live a healthy lifestyle by going to bed and getting up on time, hit the gym a lot and watch my calories.
+I'm trying my best to live a healthy lifestyle by going to bed and getting up on time, hit the gym and watch my calories.

 [1]: https://safesurv.com
 [2]: http://climate.cae.tntech.edu/climate_web